NaszvadiG/cim-xa/README.md

 - If you also need a css inliner, see: beaker.mailchimp.com/inline-css

 * ie: load and instantiates Javascript controllers based upon which CI controller is active and pass information from PHP to your Javascript without printing data into the DOM.
+From there you can also launch into a larger JS framework such as Angular.

 Intro
 -----------------